 - Draft of Paper #2 Due.
-Post a copy and bring two copies to class.
-This draft will be graded out of 20 points for a complete paper with a works cited page (and not just a copy of the annotated bibliography) attached.
-It is better to come with a page or two than to skip class. - If you had an accommodations letter sent to me, please send me an email to remind me that you will need extra time on the final exam on December 13th so I can make arrangements.
+Post a copy in the "Paper #2: Draft" Discussion Board topic.
+Posting is worth five points. - We will have a workshop on your drafts today worth 20 points.
+You must attend class with a completed draft printed for a partner to read to get those points.
+Incomplete drafts will be prorated, but it is better to come with a partial draft than to skip class. - If you had an accommodations letter sent to me, please send me an email to remind me that you will need extra time on the final exam so I can make arrangements.